dax99993/ansinator/README.md

 ## Compatibility
 This application was design to work in any unicode terminal but the result might look different depending on the terminal font and settings.
-Testing has been performn only on Alacritty, Kitty and ST, using the JetBrains Mono font.
+Testing has been performed only on Alacritty, Kitty, ST and rxvt-unicode, using the JetBrains Mono font.
 #### Ascii
 Probably will work for all terminals
--- Alacritty working
+- Alacritty working
--- Kitty working
+- Kitty working
--- ST working
+- ST working
+- rxvt-unicode working except for truecolor, use terminalcolor instead
 #### Braile
-Probably will work on all terminals supporting Unicode Glyphs -- Alacritty working but background color might extend -- Kitty working
+Probably will work on all terminals supporting Unicode Glyphs
+- Alacritty working
+- Kitty working
--- ST working
+- ST working
+- rxvt-unicode working
 #### Block
-Probably will work on all terminals supporting Unicode Glyphs -- Alacritty working
+Probably will work on all terminals supporting Unicode Glyphs
+- Alacritty working
--- Kitty working
+- Kitty working
--- ST working
+- ST working
+- rxvt-unicode working except for truecolor, use terminalcolor instead
 #### Uniblock
 Probably will work on all terminals supporting Unicode Glyphs, but it also depends on the way the terminal handles sextant characters.
--- Alacritty working but might look weird depending on the x,y offset and the font -- Kitty working
+- Alacritty working but might look weird depending on the x,y character offset and the font
+- Kitty working
--- Alacritty works but might look weird depending on the x,y offset and the font -- rxvt-unicode not working missing sextant characters (might be a misconfiguration of my part of the fonts)
+- ST working but might look weird depending on the x,y character offset and the font
+- rxvt-unicode not working missing sextant characters (might be a misconfiguration of my part of the fonts)

 ## Bugs
 If find any bug or weird behaviour send an email to <b>dax99993@gmail.com</b>